nickhardman3/Y4_Assignment1/README.md

 ## Purpose

-This project demonstrates how Python, when combined with modern acceleration tools, can achieve near C-level performance for computational physics simulations.
+This project demonstrates how Python, when combined with modern acceleration tools, can achieve near C-level performance.